crnjan/pabx/README.md

 It was fun building this - and since "newer" DTMF capable phones usually can be switched to generate pulse dailing - pretty much all phones can be used with above setup.

-Besides calling each other within the house (which is fun and saves some stair-trips), I'm planning to add support for MQTT (or similar) - imagine dialing `99` which would then turn all the lights off in the house.
+Besides calling each other within the house (which is fun and saves some stair-trips), I'm planning to add support for:

+*  MQTT (or similar) - imagine dialing `99` which would then turn all the lights off in the house.
 Pretty easy to do with this in place - just need to connect to [openHAB](https://www.openhab.org/) (or some other smarthouse app, it's just that I'm using OH) and send a MQTT message with `99` payload and configure OH that `99` should turn all the lights off ...
+* disable ringer between i.e. 20:00 and 8:00 to prevent ringer waking somebody up,
+* alarm clock - select time when phone ringer should wake you up,
+* ...